virtualparadox/bandage-layout-java/README.md

 ---

-Made with ❤️ by **Virtual Paradox Bt.** – bringing Bandage layouts to the Java world.
+Made with ❤️ by **Virtual Paradox** – bringing Bandage layouts to the Java world.